turingschool/backend-curriculum-site/module1/lessons/modules.md

 ## Warm Up

-Spend the first five minutes writing answers to the following questions:
+Jot down your thoughts for the following questions.
+Be ready to share.

 * What do you know about modules already?
 If little, what would you guess modules are all about based on the name?
 * Football players and soccer players both have unique attributes.
 What behaviors might they share?
+* What behaviors/abilities might be shared between an instructor and a student?

 ## Introduction

-We're going to learn about Modules, a simple tool that will does a few completely different things in Ruby.
+We're going to learn about Modules, a simple tool that will do a few completely different things in Ruby.
 Today we are going to talk about using them as Mixins.
-They are pretty awesome.

 ### Mixins

-* Mixins allow us to share behavior between classes
+* Mixins allow us to share behavior between objects
 * Ruby implements mixins with Modules

 ### Modules